sumitkumar-00/Water-Potability/README.md

 The project is divided into following sections
 1. ETL Pipeline that loads data from files, cleans data and then saves in a sqlite database
 2. Machine Learning Pipeline that normalizes and trains model to be used for classifying messages
-3. Web application that shows information about data used to train the model and an interface to classify messages in real time
+3. Web application that takes above-mentioned parameters as input and predicts the potability of water in real time

 ## Getting Started <a name='GetStarted'></a>
 ### Dependencies <a name='Dependencies'></a>
 Following packages were used in this project
 * numpy
 * sklearn
+* seaborn
 * matplotlib
 * joblib
 * flask